Contact the GG Archives

 Other Allowances

 Graduated allowances are also to be made to children in addition to these sums.
-Widows are to receive allowances for life or. until remarried.
-Children are eligible until they become of age.
+Widows are to receive stipends for life or until remarried.
+Children are eligible until they come of age.
 [1]

-[1] The allowances for children ceased at the age of sixteen for males and eighteen for females.
+[1] The allowances for children ceased at sixteen for males and eighteen for females.

 Distribution of the “Titanic" Fund